GoogleCloudPlatform/community/tutorials/styleguide.md

     For example, if you submit a tutorial named "Using Cloud SQL to conquer the world", name your folder `using-cloud-sql-conquer-world`.

-1. Name your new document `index.md`.
+1. Name your new document file `index.md`.
 1. Store images and source code in the same folder.
 1. (Optional) Use [EmbedMd](https://github.com/campoy/embedmd) to include
     snippets from the source code files in the `index.md` Markdown file.